-Spotlight on FADP Board Secretary, Joe Thornton
+Spotlight on FADP Board Member, Joe Thornton

 “If you see something, say something.”
 This is a common principal for public safety and prevention of harm.

 I had the unique experience 20 years ago to work as medical executive director and a psychiatrist at a Florida maximum-security prison and death row.
 In my role as a treating psychiatrist, I learned the detailed life stories of several men who were sentenced to death.
 In my role as medical executive director, I made face-to-face rounds to see 300 men on death row each week for almost three years.
 From what I saw, I must tell you that the death penalty is a murderous lie.
 The death penalty is not necessary to protect society, it is unjust in its application, and innocent men and women are often sentenced to death – sometimes as the result of prosecutorial misconduct.
 Additionally, the death penalty is an offense against our nation’s moral integrity and a threat to your safety.